viadee/javaAnchorFrontend/README.md

 A friendly frontend to provide Anchor-Explanations for machine learning models in conjunction with [javaAnchorServer](https://github.com/viadee/javaAnchorServer), [javaAnchorAdapters](https://github.com/viadee/javaAnchorAdapters) and [javaAnchorExplainer](https://github.com/viadee/javaAnchorExplainer).

-Global explanations are viewed like the following image which explains a modell trained from the titanic dataset:
+Global explanations are viewed like the following image.
+It explains a modell trained from the titanic dataset.
+0 denotes persons who could not be rescued and 1 denotes persons who could.

 ![Titanic Explanation](https://user-images.githubusercontent.com/5667523/51996301-bde31580-24b4-11e9-9c75-6205546d1463.png)